mhdr/sc-widgets/ScGauge.md

 # ScGauge
-A fusion of [ScArc](ScArc) and [ScNotchs](ScNotchs) components, this create a gauge with many possibilities of customize.
+A fusion of [ScArc](ScArc) and [ScNotchs](ScNotchs) components, this create a gauge with many possibilities of customize.<br />
-The class has been designed to starting simple and user friendly but provides all needed functions to customize it in every parts.
+The class has been designed to starting simple and user friendly but provides all needed functions to customize it in every parts.<br />

-Follow
+Follow in this page you will find some examples for better understand the potentiality of this component.<br />
+But is simple to understand that you can use for create gauges, progress bars and, extending this class, seek bars ([ScSeekBar](ScSeekBar)).

 ## ScGauge class details
-This class extend the [ScWidget](ScWidget) class.
+This class extend the [ScWidget](ScWidget) class.<br />
 The component if create using of [ScArc](ScArc) and [ScNotchs](ScNotchs) components so please take a look about the documentation relative to each component.

 The default configuration have: